 - Top with chopped apples, crumbled goat cheese, dried cranberries, crumbled bacon, green onions, and sunflower seeds.

 - Combine dressing ingredients and drizzle over salad.

 - Toss to coat.

-What are shaved brussel sprouts?
+What are shaved brussels sprouts?

 Shaved brussel sprouts are essentially thinly sliced brussel sprouts.
 They’re often used in fresh salads or sautéed with other ingredients as a side dish.

-How do you shave brussel sprouts?
+How do you shave them?

 There are 3 main ways to shave brussel sprouts.
 No matter which way you choose, you’ll want to start by removing the outer leaves and cutting off the stem: